redhat-ai-dev/ai-rhdh-installer/README.md

 ### Helm Troubleshooting

-If you find the `ArgoCD Operator` is installed but the configuration is failing due to `context exceeded`, please ensure that `skip-tls` is set to `true` in your [values.yaml](./chart/values.yaml) file.
+If you find the `ArgoCD Operator` is installed but the configuration is failing due to `context exceeded`, please ensure that `skip-test-tls` is set to `true` in your [values.yaml](./chart/values.yaml) file.

 ### Install